Milwaukee police rescue woman, child from deadly car crash

 Breaking News Emails

-Taylor Arms, 22, faces a count of eluding officers resulting in death after an Oct.
+Taylor Arms, 22, was charged Monday with a count of eluding officers resulting in death after an Oct.
 25 police chase that ended when her car smashed into a tree, police said.

 The newly released dashcam footage shows the aftermath of the chase that began as an attempted traffic stop.
 Cops were interested because Arms was driving a silver Mercedes with tinted windows and no license plates, according to the complaint.